Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Numerical results

-In the first numerical experiment, we compare Gaussian and BM window functions in terms of cost and accuracy.
-We choose a system of $N=10^5$ uniformly distributed particles in a unit box with $\xi=6.3$ and $M=28$.
-The rest of the parameters are chosen to be the same for both window functions and set such that all errors due to upsampling needs are negligible.
+In the first numerical experiment, we compare the Gaussian and PKB window functions in terms of cost and accuracy, when computing the Fourier-space part \eqref{eq:fourier_space_ewald} of the potential.
+We choose a system of $N=10^5$ random particles, with positions $x_\nidx$ uniformly distributed in a unit box $\Omega = [0,1)^3$ and charges $q_\nidx$ uniformly distributed in the interval $[-1, 1]$, with $Q=3.32 \times 10^4$.
+Furthermore, we set $\xi=8$ and $M=32$ (corresponding to a truncation error around $1.65 \times 10^{-17}$, cf.~\eqref{eq:KP_fourier_space}).
+The window support $P$ is varied, while other parameters, such as upsampling factors, are selected as in section~\ref{sec:params} with tolerance $\erms=1.5 \times 10^{-17}$.
+Thus, the window function approximation errors (cf.~section~\ref{sec:approx}) should dominate, while other errors should be around machine precision.

-In figure \ref{fig:efficiency} (left), we plot the relative rms error as a function of $P$, where $P^3$ is the number of points in the support of the window function.
-The result shows that machine precision can be achieved using BM window functions with $P=16$ whereas we require $P=24$ using the truncated Gaussian.
-This difference however is smaller for low accuracy demands.
+In figure~\ref{fig:efficiency} (left), the relative rms error is plotted as a function of $P$.
+The result suggests that $n$ digits of accuracy can be achieved with $P \approx n$ for the PKB window (and machine precision is reached with $P \approx 14$), while the Gaussian window requires $P \approx 1.6 n$ to achieve $n$~digits (and reaches machine precision with $P \approx 24$).
+Thus, we have approximately that $P_\mathrm{G} \approx 1.6P_\mathrm{PKB}$.

-The runtime as a function of $P$ is demonstrated in figure \ref{fig:efficiency} (right) for both window functions.
-We use the same system as in the left figure and only include the runtime of the spreading and gathering steps.
-The plot manifests that for a fixed $P$, the runtime is approximately the same regardless of which of the two window functions that is utilized.
+The runtime as a function of $P$ is demonstrated in figure~\ref{fig:efficiency} (right) for both window functions.
+The same system as in the left figure is used, and we only include the runtime of the gridding and gathering steps.
+This figure suggests that the PKB window is slightly faster than the Gaussian window for a given $P$ in most cases.
+Since the PKB window can also use a smaller $P$ than the Gaussian, it will require less time to reach a given error.